mangalam-research/salve/README.rst

 Running ``salve-convert`` additionally **may** require that ``xmllint``, ``xsltproc`` and ``jing`` be installed on your system.

+Whenever you call on salve's functionalities to read a Relax NG schema, the ``fetch`` function must be available in the global space for salve to use.
+On Node, this means you must load a polyfill to provide this function. ``salve-convert`` uses ``node-fetch`` as a polyfill.
+You are free to use whatever fits the bill.

 Whether you need those tools depends on how you use ``salve-convert``.
 By default it uses JavaScript based logic to perform the validation and